 This would seem to be an in-house decision.

-Now we have, and we're doing this.
+Now, we have, and we're doing this, this is just fun.

-We we have the internal memo from the CEO of NPR explaining to the staffers over there why this happened to Juan Williams.
+We have the internal memo from the CEO of NPR explaining to the staffers over there why this happened to Juan Williams.

-Dear Areps, whatever that means, A-R-E-P-S.
+Dear A-Reps, whatever that means, A-R-E-P-S, in-house acronym.

 Thank you for all your varying feedback on the Juan Williams situation.